oxinon/IOTA-price-ticker-V2-TTGO-T-Display/README.md

 In board selector you can select "ESP32 Dev Module" for TTGO-T-Display.
 <br>
 <br>
-For MAC users install the "CP210x USB to UART Bridge VCP Drivers" from Silicon Labs, the port to select is /dev/cu.SLAB_USBtoUART in Arduino IDE unter tools-->Port
+For MAC users install the "CP210x USB to UART Bridge VCP Drivers" from Silicon Labs, the port to select is /dev/cu.SLAB_USBtoUART in Arduino IDE under tools-->Port
 <br>
 https://www.silabs.com/community/interface/knowledge-base.entry.html/2017/01/10/legacy_os_softwarea-bgvU
 <br>